suncoast-devs/handbook/lessons/front-end-safari/layout.md

 Both of these serve to format our list.

 Let's put the `h1` in the center.
-Since this is a single element _and_ is a text element we can style it as such:
+Since this is a single element _and_ is a text element, we can style it as such:

 ```css
 header h1 {